MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/raw-storage-iterator-class.md

 ### <a name="parameters"></a>Parametreler

-`first` Temelini oluşturan için ileriye doğru yineleyici `raw_storage_iterator` yapılandırılan bir nesne.
+*İlk* temelini oluşturan için ileriye doğru yineleyici `raw_storage_iterator` yapılandırılan bir nesne.

 ### <a name="example"></a>Örnek